JJDubrico/JanelleDubrico-Dubrico-Janelle-J.--PA_1/README.md

 # Smile - :) Grin - :D Sad - :(( Mad - <:(

-**Asks for a function that takes a sentence and replaces certain keywords with corresponding emoticons.
+**The problem asks for a function that takes a sentence and replaces certain keywords with corresponding emoticons.
 Specifically, replace the words smile, grin, sad, and mad with :) , :D , :(( , and <:( respectively.**

     def emotes(sentence): # Defines the function